top of page

 What we do

-We run Equine Assisted Learning programs combined with creative, nature and farm based activities in small groups and with individuals.
+We run Equine Assisted Therapy programs combined with creative, nature and farm based activities in small groups and with individuals.
 Many of our clients are supported by the National Disability Insurance Scheme.

 Building confidence and self esteem through achievement is the primary goal for most of our clients and is central to pretty much everything that we do.
 Our horses are willing partners supporting people to achieve things they never imagined in an active, challenging and fun way.